encoderpie/kichat/readme.md

 ## Usage

-To start the application:
+To start the application: `npm start`

 ## Development

-For linting:
+For linting: `npm run lint`

-To format the code:
+To format the code: `npm run format`

 ## Distribution

-To package and distribute the application:
+To package and distribute the application: `npm run build`

 This command will create distribution-ready files in the `dist` folder.